 Many providers will submit claims for you.
-Health care providers should submit medical claims to Aetna, and dental claims to the Claims Office.
+Health care providers should submit medical claims to Aetna.
 If a provider submits claims on your behalf, do not submit the claims yourself.
 This causes unnecessary duplication of paperwork.

 If you do not get a written Explanation of Benefits notice from the Claims Office within 45 days after receiving the service or supply, please contact the Claims Office to make sure the claim was received.
 You may need to contact your Health Provider to follow up.